japjotsingh1508/resqpaws/README.md

 # 🐾 Resqpaw

-Resqpaw is a community-driven platform designed to help rescue, report, and rehome stray animals.
-Whether you're a volunteer, animal lover, or an organization, Stray Aid connects you with tools and resources to make a difference in the lives of stray animals.
+Resqpaw is a community-driven platform designed to help rescue, report, adopt and rehome stray animals.
+Whether you're a volunteer, animal lover, or an organization, Resqpaw connects you with tools and resources to make a difference in the lives of stray animals.

 ---